Details of COMPASS as a Placement Test for Math Students

 The test includes tests that are untimed, computerized, and have no pass or fail criteria.
 The tests are administered as placement and diagnostic measures to enable educational institutions place students as per their skills and ability levels.
 This type of test helps colleges:

 - measure the students' skills and academic levels in Mathematics areas,

 - decide the best possible Math program for each student,

 - and suggest any additional Math courses for students for picking up in any weaker topics.

 For more information about testing, refer to: http://www.act.org/compass/student/index.html

 COMPASS Math Placement Test - The Test Topics, the Questions, and the Test Duration

-The areas covered in the COMPASS Math placement test include:
+The areas covered in this section include:

 - Pre-Algebra or numerical skills

 The questions in each of these topics try to evaluate the following things: